dvbportal/cloudnode-wiki/prerequisites.md

 Do not include large files (documents, media files, data files, etc.) in your app.
 These should be hosted on an outside asset store such as Amazon S3.

 Only include modules that you will use.

+### Sensitive data and passwords ###

+Make sure to keep sensitive data outside of your code because the repositories are public.
+It is recommended to store sensitive data using [environment variables](/api#env).

 <a name="read-only-filesystem"></a>
 ## Read-only Filesystem